 The Council of Europe has singled out France, Wednesday, March 4, for its laws which do not condemn corporal punishment of children explicitly enough, in violation of the European Social Charter.
 French law “does not provide sufficiently clear prohibition that is binding and precise,” There was lamenting that a particular “uncertainty remains” on the existence that a “right of correction” recognized by French law.

-This was coupled with a survey that was run by the French branch of one of the largest websites in the world which simply asked the question: Should corporal punishment be allowed?
+This was coupled with a survey that was run by the French branch of one of the largest websites in the world, which simply asked: Should corporal punishment be allowed?
 What got my blood running was the image that accompanied the survey:

 Once again, I repeat, the goal of The Explanation is not to get involved in debates and political subjects.
 My goal is to go behind the scenes, do an Audit of the Universe.
 The point is to look at the fundamentals, the basics of society.
 Corporal punishment and all other forms of punishment are ‘sub categories’ of a major subject which we could entitle: Discipline.